dockerian/poetry/blog/poetry-study.md

   Some beats are accented, strong and proud,
   While others whisper, soft—— not loud.
-  The accentuation makes it glide,
+  The accentuation makes them glide,
   With stresses rising like a tide.

   This line’s an iamb: soft then strong——
   It’s heartbeat-paced, it hums along.
   But flip it round: a trochee starts
-  With thunder drums and dancing hearts.
+  With thunder drums & dancing hearts.

   A dactyl gallops—— DUM-da-da,
-  Like “elephant” or “Canada.”
+  Like “elephant” or “Canada”.
   While anapest goes light-light-BOOM,
   It sneaks up fast and fills the room.
   Spondees stomp like boots on stone: